Your Core Is More Than Just Abs

 - Allow at least 48 hours between intense core sessions

-- Include both targeted core work and full-body lifts that engage the core
+- Include both targeted core exercises and full-body lifts that engage the core

 ⚠️ Common Mistakes to Avoid